So many typefaces. So little time.

 What principles did you use to create the all this?

 In general, the method I used was to first look for a basic relationship between the x-heights of each typeface.
 Secondary attention was paid to glyph width.
 Tertiary attention was then paid to peculiar chemistries between individual fonts which was usually a bold font as a header copy from one typeface and a regular weight font for body copy from another typeface.
-That said, if I found something interesting, I tossed the method out the door.
+That said, if I found particular ideas interesting, I tossed the method out the door.
+One thing is for sure that you’ll notice as you flip through the book: not all pairings are created equal!

 Are all these ideas really useful?